OwenCochell/cursepy/docs/source/basic/curse_inst.rst

     assume that 'inst' is a valid CurseInstance of the type being described.

-Before we gte into CI types,
+Before we get into CI types,
 we will first go over common features every CI has.

 Every CI should have attributes which store the raw data and metadata of the request.